 The SONNET project

-SONNET brings diverse groups together to make sense of how social innovation can bring about a more sustainable energy system in Europe.
+SONNET brought diverse groups together to make sense of how social innovation can bring about a more sustainable energy system in Europe.
 How has social innovation contributed to making our energy sources, use, and production cleaner?
 How can social change help reduce our carbon footprint in the future?

 SONNET is supported by the European Union’s Horizon 2020 Research and Innovation programme.